eepperly/Stable-Randomized-Least-Squares/README.md

 ### Sparse sign embeddings

-The core ingredient for both iterative sketching and sketch-and-precondition is a [_fast random embedding_](https://ar5iv.labs.arxiv.org/html/2002.01387#S9).
+The core ingredient for randomized least-squares solvers is a [_fast random embedding_](https://ar5iv.labs.arxiv.org/html/2002.01387#S9).
-Based on the empirical comparison in [this paper (see Fig. 2)](https://arxiv.org/abs/2104.05877) and our own testing, our preferred embedding is the [_sparse sign embedding_](https://ar5iv.labs.arxiv.org/html/2002.01387#S9.SS2).
+Based on the empirical comparison in [this paper (see Fig. 2)](https://arxiv.org/abs/2104.05877) and our [own testing](https://www.ethanepperly.com/index.php/2023/11/27/which-sketch-should-i-use/), our preferred embedding is the [_sparse sign embedding_](https://ar5iv.labs.arxiv.org/html/2002.01387#S9.SS2).

 To generate a sparse sign embedding in our code, first build the [mex file](https://www.mathworks.com/help/matlab/ref/mex.html) using the following command: